Sitecore/jss/docs/data/routes/docs/nextjs/getting-started-nextjs/workflow-options/en.md

 Next.js collects anonymous telemetry data about general usage.
 Participation in the program is optional.

-To opt out of the telemetry data collection, you must:
+To opt-out of the telemetry data collection, you must:

-1. Identify you JSS Next.js `.env` file, based on the development environment setup you chose.
+1. Identify your JSS Next.js `.env` file, based on the development environment setup you chose.
    * For full-stack, use `src/rendering/.env`.
    * For front-end, use the `.env` in the root directory of your project.